engineyard/ey-cookbooks-stable-v5/examples/sidekiq/cookbooks/custom-sidekiq/README.md

 ### Choose the instances that run the recipe

-By default, the delayed_job4 recipe runs on all instances.
+By default, the sidekiq recipe runs on all instances.
 You can change this using `node['dna']['instance_role']` and `node['dna']['name'] `.

     # this is the default